Tunisia at the Africa Cup of Nations: 2004 African Cup of Nations

 As hosts, Tunisia did not have to qualify for the 2004 African Cup of Nations, where they face DR Congo, Rwanda and Guinea in the first round.
 The team won his opening match against Rwanda 2–1, thanks to goals from Ziad Jaziri and Francileudo Santos, despite the expulsion of Selim Benachour in the 60th minute with a red card.
 The second match against DR Congo is difficult until the Congolese Lomana LuaLua is sent off with a red card in the first half, after a frank attack on Jawhar Mnari.
 Thanks to Hatem Trabelsi on the right flank, the team managed to win the match 3–0 with a double from Dos Santos in the 55th and 87th minutes and a goal by Najeh Braham in the 65th minute.
 On the day of the third match, corresponding to eid al-Adha, 35,000 spectators came to the stadium.
 Guinea managed to snatch the equalizing point after the end of the game with the score at 1–1, Benachour scoring Tunisia's goal in the 58th minute, followed by a Guinean goal from Titi Camara in the last minutes of the match.
 Tunisia qualified for the quarter-finals on top of the group with seven points, after two wins and a draw.

-"Winning the tournament was the main priority of the people who hired me, but it wasn't mine."